wixplosives/stylable.io/docs/getting-started/typescript-integration.md

 There is an overlap of functionality between the Stylable ESlint plugin and the generated `.d.ts` files - both solutions validate stylesheet export usages.
 The `.d.ts` file approach is superior, howevever, as it offers better validations, completions and correctness.
 All it requires is that the `watch` service be running.

-So, if you are generating definition files, you can remove the ESlint Stylable plugin and suffer no degredation in development experience.
+In conclusion, if you are generating definition files, you can remove the ESlint Stylable plugin and suffer no degredation in development experience.